cpatgo/funnel/wp-content/plugins/awesome-support/readme.txt

 1. Change all your users' role to *Support User*
 2. Give the role you want to use (eg. *Subscriber*) the special capabilities

-If you don't know how to add new capabilities to a role, I suggest you use a plugin like [User Role Manager](https://wordpress.org/plugins/user-role-editor/) and give the desired role the following capabilities:
+If you don't know how to add new capabilities to a role, we suggest you use a plugin like [User Role Manager](https://wordpress.org/plugins/user-role-editor/) and give the desired role the following capabilities:

 - `view_ticket`
 - `create_ticket`